FOGProject/fog-docs/docs/kb/how-tos/deploy-dual-boot-multi-disk-image.md

 ---
 title: Deploying a Dual-Boot Multi-Disk Image
+aliases:
+    - Deploying a Dual-Boot Multi-Disk Image
 description: describe how to deploy a dual-boot multi-disk image to other devices
 tags:
     - dual-boot
     - multi-disk
     - linux
     - postinstall
     - efibootmgr

 ---

 # Deploying a Dual-Boot Multi-Disk Image